 LINZ is now working closely with Archives New Zealand to manage the paper copies of historic land records, and together the two organisations ensure they are preserved and accessible to the public.

 It may not be possible to photocopy some older records, due to their size, binding or fragility.
-You can still see records that remain in paper form, but you need to request an appointment to view the original.

 See Historic land records for information about locations of different types of record.

 Professional assistance is available to help with historical research and more complicated searches – see Other land record providers.